Tips and recipes courtesy of Anjum Anand.

 Makes 1, can be doubled

-Tips and recipes courtesy of Anjum Anand, Founder of The Spice Tailor, an award-winning range of at-home Indian sauces, naans and daals, For more information please visit The Spice Tailor.
+Tips On How To Create A Dish Packed Full Of Flavour – Anjum Anand And 3 Summer Recipes.
+Tips and recipes also courtesy of Anjum Anand, Founder of The Spice Tailor, an award-winning range of at-home Indian sauces, naans and daals, For more information please visit The Spice Tailor.